Understand The Terminology to Optimize Your Amazon Store from A-Z

 The number of unique Amazon users shown the same ad on any page or screen.

-In order to be retail-ready on Amazon, a listing must have all necessary information needed by consumers to make an informed purchase, this includes photos, measurements, titles, bullets and other key information found on a product detail page.
-This is also referred to as listing optimization.
+As described above, In order to be retail-ready on Amazon, a listing must have all necessary components needed by consumers to make an informed buying decision.
+This includes high-resolution photos, measurements, titles, bullets and other key information found on a product detail page.
+You can interchange this term with “listing optimization.”

 Self-service Amazon ad products can be used by the seller or brand directly, or the seller or brand can work with a provider that offers managed services.